z4ab/Interviewly.ai/README.md

 # Interviewly.ai

 Interviewly.ai uses OpenAI to help you practice your interviewing skills.
+Generate relevant questions based on your desired job and recieve insightful feedback based on your responses.

 This website was created during HawkHacks 2024.